Who is eligible for free NHS treatment?

 You will not be charged for treatment that you receive in the A&E department.
 However, this does not include emergency treatment given in any other department in the hospital which will include;

 - If you are admitted to an inpatient ward

 - If you are allocated an outpatient appointment.

 - For those overseas citizens in possession of a valid European Health Insurance Card (EHIC) please present your card to our A&E reception staff.

-- If your country of residence has a reciprocal agreement covering your emergency treatment in the UK please advise our A&E reception staff.
+If your country of residence has a reciprocal agreement covering your emergency treatment in the UK please advise our A&E reception staff.

 In these instances, we will re-coup the cost of your care from your country of residence.

+You will be charged for any treatment given to you, by any member of staff in any of our services, both in the hospital or in the community.
 National guidance states that for treatment assessed by a clinician as non-urgent the full estimated cost of treatment must be paid before treatment is provided.

 All maternity treatment is regarded as immediately necessary.
 Treatment is not free however by virtue of it being immediately necessary or urgent and you will still be charged.

 Overseas visitors with private health insurance